 Forms and Documents

 Applicants for frequency coordination should read the FAQ prior to filing an application.
 There are many common mistakes that applicants make when first applying for coordination that can be avoided by reading the FAQ first.
-ARCC can assist you and answer questions prior to your submission only.
+ARCC can assist you and answer questions prior to your submission.
 Applications which are incomplete, flawed, or contain erroneous or misleading information, will be dismissed without action.

 Recommended reading for everyone applying for frequency coordination.

-Repeater Coordination Form
+Repeater Coordination Form (Version K)

 Use this form to apply for coordination for a new repeater, or to apply to make changes to an existing repeater coordination.
 Certain changes may be requested informally by email - see the Administrative Updates section of the FAQ.

 Bands and areas subject to waiting list processing:

 70cm - Southeastern PA region (Bucks, Chester, Delaware, Montgomery, Philadelphia)

 70cm - Southern NJ region (Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, Ocean, Salem)